 This chapter prescribes procedures for nontax Fedwire and ACH credit deposits to the account of the Bureau of the Fiscal Service (Fiscal Service), U.S. Department of the Treasury (Treasury), made through the Credit Gateway.

 This chapter applies to federal entities with deposits for credit to the account of Fiscal Service made through Fedwire or the ACH Network.
 Federal entities transfer deposits over Fedwire or ACH only when Fiscal Service determines that it is advantageous to the government.

 Agency Location Code (ALC)—A number that identifies the accounting office within an agency that reports disbursements and collections to Treasury.

 Automated Clearing House (ACH)—A batch process store-and-forward system for clearing electronic payments between financial institutions.
-The ACH system connects Federal Reserve Banks (FRBs), FMS, and depositary institutions.
+The ACH system connects Federal Reserve Banks (FRBs), Fiscal Service, and depositary institutions.